 Schools, childcare and other educational settings

-All childcare providers can now re-open, subject to individual provider arrangements and with extra safety measures in place.
+All childcare providers can also now re-open, subject to individual provider arrangements and with extra safety measures in place.

 👏 Through our collective efforts, Scotland has made great progress tackling Covid – so we are moving to Phase 3 of exiting lockdown.